 - Dash or more if you like it hot of cayenne pepper (optional)

-- 1 tbsp brown sugar (optional) See Note
+- 1 tablespoon brown sugar (optional) See Note

-- 1 tsp more if you like ground sea salt
+- 1 teaspoon more if you like ground sea salt

 - Ground black pepper to taste